 New Mexico Residents: You have rights under the federal Fair Credit Reporting Act (FCRA).
 These include, among others, the right to know what is in your file; to dispute incomplete or inaccurate information; and to have consumer reporting agencies correct or delete inaccurate, incomplete, or unverifiable information.
-For more information about the FCRA, please visit www.consumer.ftc.gov/articles/pdf-0096-fair-credit-reporting-act.pdf or www.ftc.gov.
+For more information about the FCRA, please visit www.ftc.gov.